Weddings and Blessings

 When you make contact, we’ll check the Parish Diary and confirm the date you’ve requested.
 For legal reasons, we normally need to book a wedding at least one full month in advance — although, in special cases, we may be able to make emergency provisions at short notice.
 If you would find it helpful to chat beforehand, please ask and we’ll book an appointment.

 It is a legal requirement that couples marrying in church should have a qualifying connection to the Parish Church.
 This will typically mean that one of the partners meets one of the following conditions:

 - you worship in the church and have joined the electoral roll;

 - you were confirmed in the parish;

 - your parents or grandparents were married in the church;

 - you or a parent formerly lived in the parish for six months;

-- you or a parent formerly attended worship for six months.
+- you or a parent formerly attended worship in the church for six months.

-If you are concerned about meeting these conditions, please ring and speak to us.
+If you are concerned about meeting these conditions, ring or contact us via our contact page.

-For a Blessing Ceremony, please visit our contact page to get in touch.
+For a Blessing Ceremony for a civil marriage or a wedding anniversary please visit our contact page to get in touch.